teamniteo/handbook/2_Operations/scrum.md

 We look at how many story points we assigned, how many were done and the distribution between the departments and types of User Stories.

-The Scrum master creates a new [retrospective issue](https://github.com/niteoweb/operations/issues/new?template=retrospective.md&title=Retrospective%20for%20Sprint%20#) before each retrospective.
-This issue has a template that serves as a checklist for the meeting and helps the Scrum master write up a brief report afterward.
+The Scrum master adds the Sprint Retrospective comment into the Sprint issue.
+It serves as a checklist for the meeting and helps the Scrum master write up a brief report afterward.

 ## Urgent Production Fixes